 .46 Failure to File Tax Return.
-In the case of any return required to be filed in 2019, the amount of the addition to tax under § 6651(a) for failure to file a tax return within 60 days of the due date of such return (determined with regard to any extensions of time for filing) shall not be less than the lesser of \$215 or 100 percent of the amount required to be shown as tax on such returns.
+For tax years beginning in 2017, the amount of the additional tax under § 6651(a) for failure to file a tax return within 60 days of the due date of such return (determined with regard to any extensions of time for filing) shall not be less than the lesser of \$210 or 100 percent of the amount required to shown as tax on such returns.

-.47 Failure to File Certain Information Returns, Registration Statements, etc. For returns required to be filed in 2019, the penalty amounts under § 6652(c) are:
+.47 Failure to File Certain Information Returns, Registration Statements, etc. For tax years beginning in 2017, the penalty amounts under § 6652(c) are: